 ULA offers a few different colors to choose from, plus optional name embroidery for $15.
 You can even go all out and customize every section of your pack.
 I bought a stock red version to save money, but in hindsight I wish I’d splurged for a custom color.
 If you’re going to be looking at your pack every day for weeks or months it may be worth the cost to make it look gorgeous and unique.

 Since I bought my Circuit, ULA has stopped including optional add-ons with the pack.
 Now they’re offered separately as accessories so buyers can pick and choose what they really need.
 Here are the add-ons to consider:

 - Hydration sleeve: If you hike with a hydration bladder, this is a must.
 Bladders can be hard to get in and out of loaded packs, but this sleeve makes it easier to slide in and out and also keeps the bladder positioned properly inside the pack.

 - Internal stash pocket: I use this as my wallet when I’m thru hiking, and definitely recommend it unless you have another place to carry your essentials like money and keys.
 It’s conveniently positioned near the top of the pack so you can access it even when fully loaded, and detaches easily in case you want to carry it while leaving your pack somewhere unattended.

 - Shoulder strap pocket: This didn’t come with my pack and I haven’t missed it, since I carry my phone in my hip belt pocket and snacks in my side pockets.
-However, if you use the side pockets for water bottles then you might want this for extra snack or other small item storage.
+However, if you use the side pockets for water bottles then you might want this for extra small item storage.